ElouanEven/Underwater_Acoustic_Model/README.md

     * ploting only rays detect by receiver
 - Second Hydrophone
 - Segmentation in function
+- Creating time signal at the source
+- Add multiple receivers
+- Recompose time signal on receivers

 TO DO :
-- Creating time signal at the source
 - Resolution time delay expensive
-- Recompose time signal on the hydrophone
 - Surface and bottom loss
-- Ray phases
-- Add multiple Hydrophone
 - Beamforming
     * DaS
     *